Bonython Park: Description

 Bonython Park, part of Park 27/Tudla Wardli, has many points of interest and recreation within and nearby.

-The park hosts or has hosted a number of major events including the Schützenfest (a German shooting festival), the former Skyshow fireworks display, and various music festivals including Soundwave, Stereosonic and the Big Day Out.
+The park hosts or has hosted several major events including the Schützenfest (a German shooting festival), the former Skyshow fireworks display, and various music festivals including Soundwave, Stereosonic and the Big Day Out.
 It is also the location of various visiting circuses, including Cirque du Soleil.

 The Bonython Park Adventure Playspace, a kiosk), a model boat pond, open kick/play fields, a junior playground and multi-barbecue stations are available for the public.

 The "Magic Forest & Native Bee N Bee Project" is a grove of mixed eucalyptus trees planted in 1997 by the Children’s Peaceful Environment Foundation in conjunction with the Council.
 It includes a native bee hotel.

-The Roma Mitchell Garden, tended by prisoners until the closure of the gaol, has since the 1990s been maintained by the Catholic Order of Malta.
+The Roma Mitchell Garden, tended by prisoners until the closure of the jail, has since the 1990s been maintained by the Catholic Order of Malta.

+Tram stop

+Bonython Park is also the location of a stop on the Glenelg tram line.